 Analytics for Podcasts

 Understanding your audience will help you create more effective content and offer the best music streaming services in the future.

 Analytics refers to capturing data about your viewers.
 You can use this data to help increase the quality of your work going forward.

 The most basic analytic data includes:

 - Average listening time

 - Revenue data, broken down by time, device, and location

 Dacast also offers innovative real-time analytics.
-This means that audio live streamers can get real-time information about audiences as they broadcast.
-It’s a pretty cool feature!
+That means that live audio streamers can get real-time information about audiences as they broadcast, which is pretty valuable.

 Let’s go more in-depth on ways to put analytics into action.